December 16, 2022

 • Leave the conventional system on the part of a rail section.
 It is justifiable to leave a traditional design on low-loaded rail sections.
 Special linking schemes are developed to allow the train to travel freely from one sector to another.

-Commissioning a new train control system on the existing rail line traditionally leads to many concerns.
+Commissioning new train control systems on the existing rail line traditionally leads to many concerns.
 They are due to the features of the rail industry, and it’s hard to fight them despite the vast global experience for such systems adoption.
 PSA is looking inside signaling upgrading projects, so we can give you tips on overcoming the most spread concerns.

 Missed deadlines – Consider as many factors as possible